myramade/hbcu_alexa/build.md

  > Try to diagram the actions are happening in this code.

 Let's make some small edits to this code base:
 * Change the first **handle()** _const SpeakOutput_.
 Right now the output when a user launches the skill using the Invocation is: _'Welcome, you can say Hello or Help.
-Which would you like to try?'_
+Which would you like to try?'_.
+Type your own custom message here, be sure your text is in between the quotes (' ') and the line ends in a semicolon (;).

 ``` javascript
 handle(handlerInput) {
         const speakOutput = 'Welcome, you can say Hello or Help.
 Which would you like to try?';
 ```

+ * After you edit the text, click the **Save** button and then the **Deploy** button at the top of the screen.
+  > *The **Deploy** button does not publish your skill.
+It's taking all of the lines of code in the codebase and copying it to an enviroment where it will be executed.

+# Test
+We are ready to test your skill.
+Click on the **Test** tab at the top of the screen.
+Notice **Test** is disabled by default and you have to enable it.

+* Click the toggle next to **Off** and select **Development**